Coordinated compute for classical infrastructure at production scale.

 Topology

-Symbolic routing layer that lets clusters act like a mesh of compute “regions” — edge, core, and experimental nodes all under one logical map.
+Routing and topology layer that lets clusters act like a coordinated set of compute regions across edge, core, and experimental nodes.

 • Maps workloads to where they make the most sense to run.